English Learner Identification

 The identification and enrollment process consists of several steps, outlined below.
 The process starts with the Registrar at the district's central office, Lincoln Center.

 During the registration process, parents/guardians must fill out a Home Language Survey, as required by federal law.
-If a language other than English is present in the student's background, the student is considered a potential ELL student.
+If a language other than English is present in the student's background, the student is considered a potential ELL.
 The district then proceeds to the next step of the screening process.

 Administration of Identification/ Placement Assessment: